renjmindy/dsc-mod-1-project-v2-1-onl01-dtsc-ft-052620/README.md

     * What's correlation btw vote & popuarity over genres for Top 100 directors?

 ## Recommendations:
+In imdb* movie data-sets, Top 5 genres in rating region of 9-10 are documentary, drama, comedy, biography and music (only showed up once).
+Top 5 genres in rating region of 8-9 are drama, documentary, comedy, biography and thriller.
+Top 5 genres in rating region of 7-8 are drama, documentary, comedy, romance and thriller.
+The last Top 5 in 6-7 are drama, comedy, romance and thriller.
+We also analyzed tmdb* movie data-sets to get Top 5 genres, which are drama, comedy, documentary, thriller and horror based on the total number of movies collected in each genre.
+Top 3 genres of movies in tmdb* data-sets reflect that these genres of movies tend to be more attractive to the audience is consistent with our observations from imdb* data-sets.

 ## Future Work:
+We might be able to

 **Question 5: What are primary professions (other than directors) of selective directors who conducted not only profitable but attractive movies?**